wesbos/beginner-javascript-notes/notes/Module 9꞉ Gettin' Loopy.md

 It takes in an array of data (just like `map` and `filter`) and it will return to you a result of or a single value.

-Now what does that 👆exactly mean?
+Now what does that exactly mean?

 Let's do an example to demonstrate.